seanmorris/quickbus/README.md

 Spawn a quickbus client and call your method, and await the result.

-Pass the iframe as the first param to select it as the recipient of the client's requests.
+Pass the iframe as the first parameter to select it as the recipient of the client's requests.

-You'll also need to pass its origin as the second param if you plan to make cross-domain calls.
+You'll also need to pass its origin as the second parameter if you plan to make cross-domain calls.

 ```js
 import { Client } from 'quickbus';